 ~Ventilation (Home needs fresh air so this is a necessary thing.
 Consider a Heat Recovery unit--helps with this heat loss)

 Fixing your ducting has the greatest payback and will stop those annoying cold drafts !

 This is a major decision that should be given careful thought.
 Here are the questions to ask before deciding to repair an older piece of equipment.

 ~Is my existing equipment having trouble keeping my house comfortable?

 ~How expensive is the repair going to be?

 ~Is my equipment past the halfway point of its lifespan?

 ~Are there other parts that are worn out that will need to be replaced in the near future?

-~How efficient is my old equipment?
+~How inefficient is my old equipment?
 Is it actually costing money to keep it?

-~Is the new equipment more efficient and comfortable to live with?
+~Will the new equipment be more efficient to operate?

 ~Does the existing equipment present a safety hazard?